-Since it was an early flight and the main cafe had just opened, they did not have any change.
+Since it was an early flight, and the main café had just opened they did not have any change.
 I am serious!
-Many of us placed our order and the man behind the counter wrote down how much we owed him until another worker came in with his change.
+Many of us placed our order, and the man behind the counter wrote down how much we owed him until another worker came in with his change.
 It was stressing me out because my flight was an early flight.
-Luckily there was a nice family who gave me change to my larger bill so I could pay the man.
-Good thing because by the time I was about to board, he still did not receive his change- It’s Egypt!
+Luckily there was a nice family who gave me change to my larger bill, so I could pay the man.
+Good thing because by the time I was about to board, he still did not receive his change- It’s Egypt.

 Cairo Airport Lounge

 I finally got myself into the airport lounge at the Cairo Airport since I was flying internationally to Athens.
 I checked myself in using the Priority Pass card, found a quiet seat, and noshed on complimentary snacks and coffee.
 Far better than waiting for the cashier in the domestic terminal to get change.

 I can be private person, and I enjoy quiet moments inside an airport lounge before I am crammed in an airplane with a lot of people.
 Plus having complimentary beverages and food is a terrific perk as well.
 I could have really used a drink though but since I was still in Egypt, no alcohol was served.
 That’s fine, I would be in Athens, Greece within a few hours anyways – OPA!